 This is light vinaigrette to add a little zing.
-Mix together in a small bowl the olive oil, lemon juice, dijon mustard, maple syrup and salt and pepper to taste.
+Mix together in a small mixing bowl the olive oil, lemon juice, Dijon mustard, maple syrup and salt and pepper to taste.
 Give it a good mix so the dressing is combined

 How to Assemble the Salad

 Place all ingredients corn, roasted red onions, avocado and tomatoes in a large serving bowl.
 Add dressing and toss well together.
 Then sprinkle coriander leaves and mix again.

 You don’t need to serve this gluten free salad immediately and can be transported dressed as there are no green leaves that might get soggy.
 Entertaining can not get any easier with this charred corn salad.